Michelle Barton King Partner

-Michelle concentrates her practice in the areas of complex insurance litigation, high value automobile accident defense, mass tort, premises liability, wrongful death, as well as construction litigation, including but not limited to, construction non-payment disputes, construction lien & payment bond claims.
+Michelle concentrates her practice in the areas of complex insurance litigation, high value automobile accident defense, mass tort, premises liability, wrongful death, A&E claims as well as construction litigation, including but not limited to, construction non-payment disputes, construction lien, payment bond claims.
 Michelle has practiced in various settings, ranging from a boutique family law firm, to private practice, as well as working for one of the country’s largest minority owned law firms, right here in South Florida.

 • University of Miami (Bachelor Degree in Psychology with a Minor in Sociology, 1992)

 • Nova Southeastern University – Shepard Broad Law Center (J.D., 1998)

 Admitted to Practice

 • United States District Court – Southern District of Florida